-41.8.
-All Any substantive comments, recommendations, or concerns expressed by Indian tribal governments during the consultation meeting shall be recorded and addressedresolved by the county or project applicant through revisions to the project application, conditions of approval, and, if necessary in a treaty rights protection plan.
+8. All substantive comments, recommendations, or concerns expressed by tribal governments during the consultation meeting shall be resolved by the county or project applicant through revisions to the project application, conditions of approval, and, if necessary in a treaty rights protection plan.
 The protection plan shall include measures to avoid effects or modifications to treaty and other rights of any Indian tribe.